lude-bri/ft_printf_42_LP/README.md

 	<image src=images/graph_01.png>
 </div>

 As you can see, when the function encounters a **format specifier** (beginning with a % character), it retrieves the corresponding argument and formats it in a specific way.

 For example, upon finding the first %, it identifies its type.

-In our case, the first type is `s` so it processes the first argument as a string and uses a specific method to insert this element into the output.
+In our case, the first type is `s` so it processes the first argument as a **string** and uses a specific method to insert the string "Luigi" into the output.
 The function repeats this procedure with each subsequent `%` it finds, and so on.

 In other hand, when the function printf does not encounter any `%`, writes everything normally into the output.